 - For the Lawn and Sprinkler Replacement Incentive in areas with permanent, automated irrigation, the eligible square footage is that area receiving irrigation coverage.

 - For manually irrigated lawn replacement, without the removal of an established irrigation system, Lawn Area is that area occupied by lawn, not necessarily the area receiving irrigation coverage.
 Lawn shall be defined as a uniform, established planting of desirable grasses that is regularly watered, manicured, and cared for.

 Calculation of Potential Water Savings

-Conversion of 1,000 square feet of turf grass to drought tolerant, low water use plants is estimated to reduce the water requirement by 77 percent.
-The reduction in plant water needs is lowered from approximately 37,200 gallons per year to 8,680 gallons per year per 1,000 square feet.
+The conversion of 1,000 square feet of turf grass to drought tolerant, low water use plants is estimated to reduce the water requirement by 77 percent.
+In Marina, the reduction in plant water needs is lowered from approximately 37,200 gallons to 8,680 gallons per year.

 Replacing 1,000 square feet of turf grass could save approximately 28,520 gallons of water.
 If water saved was billed to the customer in the second tier of water charges, then: